 Collectiv’s proof of concept program is called a Sprint Start.
 Our experts review, model, visualize, and prove value with your data in just one week.
 The program essentially involves requirements gathering to understand the important components of your business process and develop a solution around it.

 Instead of interfering with ongoing business processes or the data source, we adopt an agile methodology to develop a shell of your existing process and design a proof of concept around it.
 This approach allows you to rapidly develop apps without breaking things, as opposed to spending months in development.
 Since you’re not disturbing the actual processes, it is easier to make changes quickly to optimize operations.

 The program also includes ROI models that demonstrate cost savings and productivity improvements through Power Apps.
 These insights help you in deciding if your project is the right candidate for Power Apps.

 With training and surveys, you’ll understand whether users find the app meaningful, or if the solution needs improvement based on the feedback.
 When you address these issues, you’re automatically promoting user adoption (and getting buy-in) across your enterprise.

 The entire exercise of demonstrating the capabilities of Power Apps through a proof of concept is to help you plan your production project more efficiently.
 Insights obtained through the program are essentially the building blocks that help you develop production apps when we step away.

 At the end of the Collectiv program, you’re entirely aware of what apps to build, how to implement them, and how to ensure user adoption.
 In a broader sense, the program isn’t just applicable to Power Apps, but for all other processes that require digital transformation.

-Something to think about…if your enterprise is ready to improve, talk to us about our Power Apps Sprint Start program.
+Something to think about if your enterprise is ready to improve.